Cris Cyborg: Bellator MMA

-On September 3, 2019, it was announced Cyborg had signed a multi-fight deal with Bellator MMA.
+On September 3, 2019, Bellator MMA president Scott Coker announced that Cyborg had signed a multi-fight deal with Bellator.

 Cyborg faced Julia Budd for the Bellator Women's Featherweight Championship on Saturday, January 25, 2020, in Inglewood, California Bellator 238.
 She won the fight via technical knockout in round four.

 For the fight with Budd, Cyborg trained in South Africa with trainers Richie Quan, Boyd Allen, and Martin Van Staden.
 Her and her team's goal for the camp was to train for well-roundedness and to be ready for anything.

 After winning her fourth World Championship, Cyborg has stated she would like to make an attempt at a belt in boxing.

 In the first defense of her title, Cyborg faced Arlene Blencowe at Bellator 249 on October 15, 2020.
 She won the bout via second round submission, earning the first submission of her MMA career.

 Cyborg made her second defense of the title against Leslie Smith on May 21, 2021, in the main event at Bellator 259.
 They previously met at UFC 198, which was Cyborg's UFC debut, where she won by TKO in the first round.
 She won the bout via TKO after knocking Smith down and finished her with punches late in the last round.

 Cyborg defended her title against Sinead Kavanagh on November 12, 2021, at Bellator 271.
 After exchanging on the feet, Cyborg knocked Kavanagh out early in the first round.

 Cyborg defended her title in a rematch against Arlene Blencowe on April 23, 2022, at Bellator 279.
 She retained the title and won the bout via unanimous decision.
 The following summer Cyborg became a free agent.

 After seventeen months away from MMA competition, Cyborg returned to defend her title against Cat Zingano on October 7, 2023 at Bellator 300.
 She won the fight via TKO in the first round.

 Professional Fighters League

 Cyborg faced 2023 PFL Women's Featherweight Champion and 2022 PFL Women's Lightweight Champion Larissa Pacheco for the PFL Super Fights Women's Featherweight Championship on October 19, 2024 at PFL Super Fights: Battle of the Giants.
 She won the fight by unanimous decision.

+PFL Women's Featherweight Champion

-Cyborg is scheduled to face Sara Collins in a PFL Featherweight title bout on December 13, 2025, at PFL Europe 4.
+Cyborg faced Sara Collins for the inaugural PFL Women's Featherweight Championship on December 13, 2025, at PFL Champions Series 4.
+She won the bout via a rear-naked choke submission in the third round.

+In her first title defense, Cyborg defeated Ketlen Vieira by unanimous decision on August 22, 2026, at PFL Tampa.